borgbase/docs.borgbase.com/strategy.md

 ---
-title: Backup Strategy
+title: Strategy
 nav_order: 2
 layout: page
-description: ""
-permalink: /backup-strategy
+description: "How to plan a comprehensive backup strategy by taking an inventory of your data and matching it to storage locations and backup processes."
 ---
 # Practical Steps to a Comprehensive Backup Strategy – With Template